guillaumecherel/monapmc/README.md

 reduces the run time for both algorithms.
 Both algorithms are quicker as the level of parallelism increases.

+Small mean model run times result in a drop of total run times for MonAPMC that we don't observe with APMC.

 Fig Time Ratio Effects LHS

 :   Scatter plots of Time ratio against each comparison parameter.
 One point per
     comparison.

-In these plots, each point shows how many times MonApmc is quicker than Apmc for each comparison run from the LHS.
+These plots focus on comparing both algorithms.
+Each point shows how many times MonApmc is quicker than Apmc for each comparison run from the LHS.
 Higher parallelism increases the speed of MonAPMC compared to APMC.
 Lower values of `nGen` also increases the ratio in favor of MonAPMC.
 Since the LHS samples variable uniformly within their respective bounds, low `nGen` values to be associated with `parallel` values such that `nGen < parallel`.
 In this case, APMC will systematically run fewer model simulation than there are computing units available, while MonAPMC will always use all available cores.
+Last, the mean model run time also seems to affect the relative total run time, small values benefiting MonAPMC's.

+MonAPMC seems to offer the strongest advantage over APMC when the ratio of `nGen`, the number of particules generated at each time by APMC, over the parallelism level is small (bottom rightmost plot).

 The LHS sampling does not clearly allow us to verify the effect of the model run time variance on the relative speed of both algorithms.
-To make it more appearent, we run a new set of comparisons where `varRunTime` varies such that the model run time standard deviation is equal to `meanRunTime / 1000`, `meanRunTime / 100`, `meanRunTime / 10` and `meanRunTime`.
-We use three test
-cases: a small model with an average run time of 1 second running on a local 8 cores machine, an intermediate model with an average run time of 1 minute running on a 80 cores cluster and a large model with an average run time of 1 hour using 1000 cores on a grid computing infrastructure.
-Each is comparison replicated 10 times and we measure the run time of each algorithm and their ratio.
+It does appear again however the model run time standard deviation becomes large compared to the mean model run time.
+We run a new set of comparisons where `varRunTime` varies such that the model run time standard deviation is equal to `meanRunTime / 10`, `meanRunTime / 2`, `meanRunTime`, `meanRunTime * 2`, `meanRunTime * 3` and `meanRunTime * 4`.
+We use three test cases: a small model with an average run time of 1 second running on a local 8 cores machine, an intermediate model with an average run time of 1 minute running on a 80 cores cluster and a large model with an average run time of 1 hour using 1000 cores on a grid computing infrastructure.
+Each is comparison replicated 10 times and we measure the total run time ratio.

 Test Cases